W. Sibley Towner, Professor Emeritus of Biblical Interpretation, dies at 85

 Towner leaves to cherish his memory his wife, Jane Ann Miller Towner, and two adult daughters, Ann and Hope.

-A memorial service will be held at St. Andrews Presbyterian Church, Kilmarnock, at 2 p.m.
-Saturday, June 30.
+A memorial service was held at St. Andrews Presbyterian Church in Kilmarnock on June 30.

 UPDATE: Below is a selection of remembrances alumni, colleagues, and friends of Dr. Towner are posting on the seminary’s Facebook page and alumni group (with permission).
 Most recently added comments appear first.